Close

 Accommodation: 3 well-serviced huts along the track

-Options: Independent walk and guided walk
+Options: Independent walk or guided walks

-Milford Track Day Walk
+Milford Track hut facilities

-The Great Walks season describes peak tramping seasons, generally from mid-spring to mid-autumn.
-In 2019, the Great Walks season runs from 29 October 2019 to 30 April 2020.
+The 'Great Walks season' describes peak tramping seasons, generally from mid-spring (October) to mid-autumn (April).
 During this time, the tracks become more heavily trafficked, therefore it’s required to book huts in advance to ensure you have a place to sleep during your hike as camping is not allowed on the Milford Track.
 However, this also means that facilities will be better maintained.
 Huts will have gas cooking stoves, flush toilets and resident wardens to help guide your experience.

 During the Great Walks season, the facilities you can expect at each hut include: